davtyangevorg/use-sync-browser-storage/README.md

+# use-sync-browser-storage

-React JS custom hook for working with Browser storages (localStorage,sessionStorage)
+A lightweight React hook library for seamlessly synchronizing state with browser storage (localStorage and sessionStorage).

 ## Installation